Table of Contents 1. Renewal Date2. Application Owner3. Utilization Data4. Redundant...

-Every 30 days, a typical company will see at least 10 new applications enter its environment — and four applications will exit active use
+Every 30 days, a typical company will see at eight new applications enter its environment — and three applications will exit active use

 This revolving door of SaaS tools makes things more difficult for IT and security teams, unless they have a clear SaaS management strategy and platform in place.